 If testing seems hard, then there is a problem with your design. - Sandy Metz

 You probably have heard about SOLID principles: single responsibility, open-closed, liskov substitution, interface segregation and dependency inversion.
 Well, with our beautiful solution we just broke the first two of them.
+And using a dynamic language is the only reason we didn’t break the last one.
 Let’s focus on Single Responsibility Principle (SRP).
 The principle states that an object should not have to change for more than one reason.
 The object should have a single responsibility so that you do not have a lot of reasons to modify its code.
 You should create classes that do one thing.
 Above we have counted three good reasons to change our controller.
 It knows too much about the subscription process.
 It knows about the database structure of the models.
 It knows all implementation details about how a user is subscribed to a discussion.
 It knows that part of this process is notifying the user by email for this action.
 At least the controller delegates this task to the mailer without knowing how to actually send an email message.
 These are way too many responsibilities for a single class.

 The Law of Demeter (LoD) or principle of least knowledge is an object-oriented design guideline that is a specific case of loose coupling.
 It states that each object should only talk to its immediate collaborators and not talk to the collaborators of its collaborators.
 Only talk to your immediate friends.
 Do not talk to your friend’s friends.
 Otherwise you’d end up in a dependency hell.
 In our controller the User object is our immediate collaborator.
 We can talk to it to subscribe to a discussion, for example like this: